academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 debilitating when inflicted upon the body.
 Given the lack of effect upon the recipient of this particular tip cut, it is time to re-evaluate how we call such wounds and simulate their effects.
-<BR><BR>

 The recipient of this particular tip cut later attested that there was little pain involved, feeling more like the scratch of a cat, the tear by a thorn or a quick burning sensation than a true wound .
 In fact, the wounded man stated that he did not truly notice it until some time later.
 Upon